Position: Clinical Director

 Position: Office Manager

-Kim is a Wisconsin native that grew up in the southern part of the state before attending the University of Wisconsin–Eau Claire, where she graduated with a degree in Communication Sciences and Disorders.
+Kim is a Wisconsin native that grew up in the southern part of the state before attending University, where she graduated with a degree in Communication Sciences and Disorders.
 Kim came to New Vision Wilderness Therapy with a wealth of administrative experience, having worked as an administrative assistant for her father’s company for more than ten years, as well working in a clerical role in an outpatient clinic within a hospital setting.
 Kim loves helping people in any way that she can, even if it just means brightening someone’s day by making them laugh.
 Kim is very family oriented and cares deeply for the sense of community and family created at New Vision Wilderness Therapy.
 She appreciates that New Vision works with the entire family system, repairing broken relationships and teaching students to create and maintain healthy connections with friends and family.
-Outside of work you can find Kim fostering her own community of family and friends with her husband and dog.
+Outside of work you can find Kim fostering her own community of family and friends with her husband, son, and dog.
 Kim also enjoys spending time out in the Northwoods; snowmobiling, side-by-side riding, watching her husband play baseball, swimming, waterskiing, and boating.